bigbob415/J124_Final_Project_PI/README.md

     * Email: telltang@berkeley.edu
     * Phone: (510) 642-2000
     * Address: 222 Bancroft Way University of California Berkeley, CA 94720-4300
     * Aside from contacting the specific doctors.
 I could email or visit the Tang Center and gather information from nurses and doctors about college-aged patients.
-While a small, targetted group not representative of all 18 to 22-year-olds in the United States, the Tang Center would provide valuable medical insight and professional help in understanding this large issue.
+While a small, targeted group not representative of all 18 to 22-year-olds in the United States, the Tang Center would provide valuable medical insight and professional help in understanding this large issue.

 ## Data Analysis